 Participants that have solved the pre-final round successfully are qualified to participate in the final round: a multiple-choice online exam for which students have 40 minutes time.

 Exam and Points

 The exam will take place in the school of each finalist supervised by a teacher.
 All finalists have to select a teacher who agrees to supervise the final exam.
 We will send all required information to the selected teacher who has time to conduct the 40 minutes exam between Monday 13.
 July and Friday 17.
 July 2020.
-The teacher has to make sure that the finalist does not cheat and the teacher has to end the exam as soon as the 60 minutes are over regardless of the number of questions answered.
+The teacher has to make sure that the finalist does not cheat and does not open any other browser tabs, websites, programs, or computer windows during the exam.
 The results of the final round and IAAC 2020 will be announced on Monday 27.
 July 2020.